24 of the Best Gothic Horror Movies

 However, he immediately discovers that the house is haunted.
 And his first suspicions swiftly turn into comprehension.

-And ultimately, utter rage at the actions that led to the property becoming damaged in the first place.
+Ultimately, there was utter rage at the actions that caused the property to be damaged in the first place.

 9. The Curse of Frankenstein (1957)